eernstg/invariant_collection/README.md

 recovery or panic steps in response to that failure, e.g., throwing a state error.

-The point is that we can ensure that a property holds if each step that we may execute is guaranteed to preserve that property.
+The point is that we can ensure that a property holds if it holds "at the beginning", and each step that we may execute is guaranteed to preserve that property.

 If some steps are not guaranteed to preserve the property then we can still ensure that the property holds by checking the property from scratch after each unsafe step.
-Assuming that `isOdd` could be a really expensive computation, we'd very much like to perform these checks only when necessary; we might even tolerate that the property is violated for some limited number of steps (so we check after `x -= 14` even though that's a
+Assuming that `isEven` could be a really expensive computation, we'd very much like to perform these checks only when necessary; we might even tolerate that the property is violated for some limited number of steps (so we check after `x -= 14` even though that's a